US regulators float ideas for boosting medical device safety - Philly

 The FDA's framework for regulating devices dates to the mid-1970s and has been criticized in reports from government watchdogs and independent medical experts.
 Only brand new devices undergo testing in patients while the overwhelming majority of devices are OK'd based on similarities to products already on the market.

 In 2011, a report from the influential Institute of Medicine said the FDA should abandon its system because it provides little assurance that most devices are actually safe.
-The group - now part of the National Academies - is composed of medical experts who advise the federal government.
+The group - now known as the National Academy of Medicine - is composed of medical experts who advise the federal government.

 FDA officials rejected the report's conclusions, saying the system works well for the vast majority of devices.